What is a Corporate Account: How it Works, Benefits & Tips

 Fees

-The fees for opening and managing company accounts are higher when compared to personal accounts.
+The fees for opening and managing company accounts are higher when compared to personal accounts or business bank accounts.
+But, you might not have to pay a service fee if you meet the bank's minimum balance requirements for your corporate account.

 A company account is meant for paying business expenses and receiving business income.